philippfreyer/postgres-operator/docs/reference/operator_parameters.md

   Backup schedule in the cron format.
 Please take the [reference schedule format](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule) into account.
 Default: "30 00 \* \* \*"

+* **logical_backup_webdav_password**
+  Specify the password needed for HTTP basic auth when uploading the logical backup to a WebDAV server.
+  No authentication is attempted if both username and password are not set.
+The default is empty.

+* **logical_backup_webdav_path**
+  Specify a path below the WebDAV server URL to store the logical backup archive in.
+The default is empty.

+* **logical_backup_webdav_protocol**
+  Specify the protocol used to connect to the WebDAV server.
+Either `https` or `http`.
+The default is `https`.

+* **logical_backup_webdav_url**
+  Specify the URL of the WebDAV server to upload the logical backup archive to.
+The default is empty.

+* **logical_backup_webdav_user**
+  Specify the username needed for HTTP basic auth when uploading thelogical backup archive to a WebDAV server.
+  No authentication is attempted if both username and password are not set.
+The default is empty.

 ## Debugging the operator